 Ms. Ragsdale pointed out we are proactive with sign enforcement right now, which was a topic of discussion with the Board.
-She said there are other departments.
-As a result, of some other departments proactive efforts we sometimes see an increase in applications, such as home occupations are on the rise - less of a safety concern but still a land use activity because of the work that the Finance Department has done.
+Some other departments are making proactive efforts and as a result, we sometimes see an increase in applications, such as home occupations are on the rise - less of a safety concern but still a land use activity because of the work that the Finance Department has done.
 We can certainly continue this discussion and try to quantify what it would take, but it would take us making that a priority.